-The Hai Van Pass, otherwise known as Ocean Cloud Pass, is a ~12 mile stretch of roadway between the cities of Da Nang and Hue.
+The Hai Van Pass, otherwise known as Ocean Cloud Pass, is a ~12-mile stretch of roadway between the cities of Da Nang and Hue.
 The National Route 1A road snakes up the side of the mountain with stunning views of the Da Nang Bay 1,600 feet below.
-The road has countless bends with poor visibility and made the drive from Da Nang to Hue quite challenging before the addition of the Hai Van Tunnel.
+The road has countless bends with poor visibility.
+It made the drive from Da Nang to Hue quite challenging before the addition of the Hai Van Tunnel.

-Now the Hai Van pass route is still frequented by tourists taking the scenic route, motorbikes commuting between the cities as the tunnel is only open to vehicles, and a handful of large trucks.
-It makes for an incredibly beautiful drive if you are headed from Hue to Da Nang or Hoi An (or vice versa).
-It can also be done as a day trip from any one of those three towns.
+Now the Hai Van pass route is still frequented by tourists taking the scenic route, a handful of large trucks, and motorbikes commuting between the cities as the tunnel is only open to vehicles.
+It makes for an incredibly beautiful drive if you decide to go from Hue to Da Nang or Hoi An (or vice versa).
+Another option is to do it as a day trip from any one of those three towns.

 The Hai Van Pass by Motorbike: Everything You Need To Know